PieterVerbeke/COMPASS/ReadME.md

 Power computations consist of the following five steps:
   1. Sample *npp* participants from the population.
-  This sampling process is guided by the hypothesis (population distribution of parameter values, true correlation or difference between groups) that is specified by the user in the csv files.
+  This sampling process is guided by the hypothesis that is specified by the user in the csv files.  (population distribution of parameter values (for IC), true correlation (for EC) or difference between groups (for GD))
   2. Simulate data for each participant.
   3. Estimate the best fitting parameters for each participant given the simulated data.
   These are the ‘estimated parameters’.
   4. Compute statistics.
   The statistic differs across criterions.
       - _internal_correlation_: correlation between sampled and estimated parameter values.
-      - _external_correlation_: correlation between estimated parameter values and external measure (e.g., questionnaire score) that is correlated with sampled parameter values.
+      - _external_correlation_: correlation between estimated parameter values and external measure (e.g., questionnaire score).
       - _group_difference_: T-statistic of difference in parameter values between two groups.
   5. Evaluate which proportion of statistics reached the cut-off value.

 ### The steps for the user
 1. Make sure that COMPASS is installed correctly (see Installation guide above).

 2. Choose a criterion and specify variables in the corresponding csv file.
 *Notice that multiple rows can be specified in the csv files, power computations will be performed for each row that is completed by the user*

   2a) Internal Correlation (IC): Correlation between sampled and estimated parameter values.

   Open the InputFile_IC and specify